siracsimsek01/noir-elegance/README.md

 ## Usage

 With both the frontend and backend servers running, open your web browser to [http://localhost:3000].
-Fill out the Reservation form either in end of the page or the link in the Navbar (Reservation) and submit it.
+Fill out the Reservation form either at the end of the page or the link in the Navbar (Reservation) and submit it.
 The data will be sent to the backend server and stored in MongoDB.

 ## Connecting to the MongoDB Database